segmentio/validate-form/Readme.md

 # validate-form

-  Validate a form element against a set of rules. _Still a little in flux, feedback welcome..._
+  Easily validate a form element against a set of rules.

 ## Installation